Aero the Acro-Bat 2

-Aero the Acro-Bat 2 is a platform game developed by Iguana Entertainment, and published by Sunsoft as the sequel of Aero the Acro-Bat.
-It was released for the Sega Genesis in April 1994 then for the Super Nintendo Entertainment System in November.
+is a platform game developed by Iguana Entertainment, and published by Sunsoft as the sequel of Aero the Acro-Bat.
+It was released for the Super Nintendo Entertainment System in November 1994 and then for Sega Genesis in January 1995.
 The game is dedicated to Brazilian racer Ayrton Senna, who died in a crash during a Grand Prix.

 David Siller planned to port and remake the game for Game Boy Advance in 2002, but then cancelled it in favor of original titles.
 The Super NES version was re-released for the Wii Virtual Console in the PAL region on August 6, 2010, and in North America on September 20.
+Ratalaika Games re-released the game in September 2024 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

 Plot

 The story starts directly after the events of the original game, where Aero had knocked Edgar Ektor off of the highest tower of his Museum of Horrors.
 After knocking him off, Aero leaves to explore Ektor's museum, finding a magician's box which brings him to an ancient castle.
 Meanwhile, unbeknownst to Aero, Ektor's henchman Zero the Kamikaze Squirrel manages to save him before he hits the ground, and Ektor tells Zero to prepare a 'Plan B'.